lingochamp/FileDownloader/README.md

 | --- | ---
 | init(Application) |  Just cache ApplicationContext
 | create(url:String) | Create a download task
-| start(listener:FileDownloadListener, isSerial:boolean) | Start the download queue by the same listener
+| start(listener:FileDownloadListener, isSerial:boolean) | Start the download queue by the same listener(maybe do not need callback each task's `FileDownloadListener#progress` in this case, then set `setCallbackProgressTimes(0)` is effective optimization)
 | pause(listener:FileDownloadListener) | Pause the download queue by the same listener
 | pauseAll(void) | Pause all task
 | pause(downloadId) | Pause the download task by the downloadId
 | getSoFar(downloadId) | Get downloaded so far bytes by the downloadId
 | getTotal(downloadId) | Get file total bytes by the downloadId
 | bindService(void) | Bind & start `:filedownloader` process manually(Do not need, will bind & start automatically by Download Engine if real need)
-| unBindService(void) | Unbind & stop `:filedownloader` process manually(Do not need, will unbind & stop automatically by System if leave unused period)
+| unBindService(void) | Unbind & stop `:filedownloader` process manually
+| unBindServiceIfIdle(void) | If there is no active task in the `:filedownloader` progress currently , then unbind & stop `:filedownloader` process
+| isServiceConnected(void) | Whether started and connected to the `:filedownloader` progress(ps: Please refer to [Tasks Manager demo](https://github.com/lingochamp/FileDownloader/blob/master/demo/src/main/java/com/liulishuo/filedownloader/demo/TasksManagerDemoActivity.java))
+| getStatus(downloadId) | Get download status by the downloadId(ps: Please refer to [Tasks Manager demo](https://github.com/lingochamp/FileDownloader/blob/master/demo/src/main/java/com/liulishuo/filedownloader/demo/TasksManagerDemoActivity.java))

 #### `FileDownloadTask`